G3 Argyros

-George Leon Argyros III, also known as G3 Argyros, (born September 9, 2009) is an American racing driver who competes in the 2025 USF2000 Championship driving for Pabst Racing.
-He previously competed in the 2024 USF Juniors driving for Jay Howard Driver Development.
+George Leon Argyros III, also known as G3 Argyros, (born September 9, 2009) is an American racing driver who competes in the 2026 USF Pro 2000 Championship driving for Pabst Racing.
+He previously competed in the USF Juniors and the USF2000 Championship.

 Career

 USF Juniors

 On October 25, 2023, it was announced that Argyros would make his open-wheel racing debut in the 2024 USF Juniors driving for Jay Howard Driver Development.
 He would get his first podium of the season at Virginia International Raceway finishing third in race 2.

 USF2000 Championship

 Mid-way through the 2024 season, Argyros announced that he would compete in three rounds of the 2024 USF2000 Championship; Indianapolis, Lucas Oil Indianapolis Raceway Park, and Toronto.

+USF Pro 2000 Championship

+For 2026, he would compete in the 2026 USF Pro 2000 Championship for Pabst Racing.
+He earned at podium at Arlington.
+He swept the first weekend at Road America with wins.

 Personal life

 Argyros is the grandson of the former United States Ambassador to Spain and former owner of the Seattle Mariners, George Argyros.